QuantEcon/lecture-python-intro/lectures/french_rev.md

 how members of the Assembly marshaled theory and evidence to assess the likely effects of their innovation.

-  * Members of the Natioanl Assembly quoted David Hume and Adam Smith
+  * Members of the National Assembly quoted David Hume and Adam Smith
   * They  cited John Law's System of 1720 and the American experiences with paper money fifteen years earlier as examples of how paper money schemes can go awry
   * Knowing pitfalls, they set out to avoid them